 2. Close all other apps, programs, or streaming services you are running

-Streaming services such as Netflix, Stan or online gaming may slow down your internet speed and affect the quality of your session.
+Streaming services such as Netflix, Disney, etc. or online gaming may slow down your internet speed and affect the quality of your session.
 I recommend turning off those services for the duration of your session.

 3. Check your Device or Computer

-Coviu has been built to run on all modern machines, both computers and smart devices such as phones and tablets.
-Devices which have a camera, microphone and speakers built in are great for holding telehealth sessions!
+Coviu has been designed to run on all modern devices, both computers and smart devices such as phones and tablets.
+Devices which have a camera, microphone and speakers built in are great for holding telehealth sessions.

-Most laptops built from 2010 or later will have an inbuilt camera, speaker, and microphone.
+Most laptops built from 2010 or later will have a built in camera, speaker, and microphone.
 If your laptop is from before 2010 you may need to investigate your hardware.
-To test if your machine is Coviu ready simply click the button below:
+To test if your device is Coviu ready simply click the button below:

 4. Check your Web Browser